2024 in spaceflight explained

 Retired:

-The year 2024 is expected to exceed 2023's 223 orbital launches.
-So far, the year saw the successful first launch of Vulcan Centaur, Gravity-1, Ariane 6 (partially successful), and notably more developmental launches of SpaceX's Starship – with IFT-3, IFT-4, IFT-5, and IFT-6 planned for this year.
+For the fourth year in a row, new world records were set for both orbital launch attempts and successful orbital launches.
+So far, the year saw the successful first launch of Vulcan Centaur, Gravity-1, Ariane 6 (partially successful), and notably more developmental launches of SpaceX's Starship, including the first ever landing on Flight 5.
 Additionally, the final launch of a Delta family rocket occurred in April with a Delta IV Heavy.
 In May, China launched the Chang'e 6, the first sample return from the far side of the Moon.
+The Polaris Dawn mission conducted the first ever commercial spacewalk in September.

-In terms of other national-level scientific space missions, NASA's Europa Clipper probe, NASA's EscaPADE probe, and ESA's Hera probe are scheduled to launch in 2024.
+In terms of other national-level scientific space missions, NASA's Europa Clipper probe, and ESA's Hera probes launched in October 2024.
 NASA's Ingenuity helicopter ended operation in January due to damages to rotor blades after its 72nd flight.
-This year is also expected to see many lunar landing attempts.
-JAXA's SLIM and Intuitive Machines' IM-1 have successfully survived soft-landings on the Moon but were tipped over during final moments of descent.
+This year is also had multiple lunar landing attempts.
+JAXA's SLIM and Intuitive Machines' IM-1 successfully survived soft-landings on the Moon but were tipped over during final moments of descent.

 Two crewed space stations, the International Space Station (ISS) and Tiangong, are in operation in 2024.
 In terms of crewed missions, the ISS will be visited by Expedition 70, 71, and 72, while Shenzhou 18 and 19 will visit Tiangong.
 The ISS also hosted the private crew of Axiom Mission 3.

-This year saw Alper Gezeravcı become the first Turkish astronaut, as a crew member on Axiom Mission 3.
-Belarus also had its first citizen reach space, when cosmonaut Marina Vasilevskaya launched on Soyuz MS-25 (not counting Pyotr Klimuk, Vladimir Kovalyonok, and Oleg Novitsky who were Soviet or Russian citizens of Belarusian origin when they traveled to space).
+This year saw Alper Gezeravcı become the first Turkish astronaut, as a crew member on the Axiom Mission 3.
+Belarus also had its first citizen reach space, when cosmonaut Maryna Vasileuskaya launched on Soyuz MS-25 (not counting Pyotr Klimuk, Vladimir Kovalyonok, and Oleg Novitsky who were Soviet or Russian citizens of Belarusian origin when they traveled to space).
+In addition, British citizen Nicolina Elrick became the first ethnic Singaporean to reach space when Blue Origin NS-26 soared past the Kármán line on 2024 August 29th.

 Overview